Red River County DWI Court Process

 A third DUI offense in Texas is a felony.

-- License Suspension: Up to 2 years, possibly longer.
+• License Suspension: Your license suspension can last up to 2 years, and possibly longer.

-- Other Requirements: Mandatory alcohol education program, community service, and mandatory installation of an IID.
+• Other Requirements: You will be required to complete a mandatory alcohol education program, perform community service, and install an IID.

 Red River County may offer programs that can help you resolve your DUI case more favorably.
 Contact the court or your attorney to determine if these programs are available and if you qualify.